williamDalston/schrodingers-cat-website/content/articles/qc-theory-005.md

 Whether quantum IIT is correct remains to be seen.
 But it represents a fascinating synthesis of two major approaches to consciousness: IIT's mathematical framework and quantum mechanics' potential role in consciousness.

-If quantum IIT proves correct, it could revolutionize our understanding of what systems can be conscious—and reveal consciousness at scales we never imagined.
+If quantum IIT proves correct, it could revolutionize our understanding of what systems can be conscious and reveal consciousness at scales we never imagined.

 The key insight: replacing classical probabilities with density matrices isn't just a mathematical exercise.
 It fundamentally changes what consciousness might be and where it might exist.

 As we explore quantum IIT, we might discover that consciousness isn't limited to complex biological systems.
-It might emerge wherever quantum information is integrated—from microtubules to quantum computers to the quantum vacuum itself.
+It might emerge wherever quantum information is integrated from microtubules to quantum computers to the quantum vacuum itself.

 ---